 I discuss using flies under a float on my page Float Fishing With Flies: Expert Advice

-Steelhead Float Fishing Gear
+Steelhead Float Gear

-I have a page all about tips and tricks so you don’t freeze your a$$ off in the winter on my page Fishing In The Winter – Stay Warm With These 10 Tips
+I have a page all about tips and tricks so you don’t freeze your butt off in the winter on my page Fish And Stay Warm In The Winter With These 10 Tips.

 How To Float Fish Like A Pro

-The presentation is very important and I have watch hundreds of anglers do it wrong and not catch any fish when I am catches lots.
+The presentation is very important, and I have watched hundreds of anglers do it wrong and not catch any fish while I or my clients are catching many.